Eye-catching and award-winning tracks and mixes wouldn’t be as great as they are without a DAW software.

 Aside from these, DAW software can also read MIDI Data or Musical Instrument Digital Interface Data.
 This way, you can plug your keyboard directly to your computer.
 With the MIDI data, you can edit the pitch, key, and others.

 Lastly, although not all, some DAWs feature a VST plug-in which allows editors to choose from ranging choices of different instruments or allow a VST plug-in.
 With your MIDI keyboard, this feature can switch it from a Grand Piano to an analog synthesizer.

 It is normal to go for free things, especially when you’re just starting.
 It’s normal to feel unsure when investing in something you don’t have much knowledge about.
 However, free DAW software has its fair share of pros and cons.

-However, free DAW software have a user-friendly interface which will attract beginners.
-So, using a free DAW software might be a good idea, if you’re just starting.
+However, free DAW software has a user-friendly interface that will attract beginners.
+So, using free DAW software might be a good idea, if you’re just starting.
 But, as you spend your time more and more on editing your tracks, you’ll realize that you need more features to create a masterpiece.